device42/device42-docs/docs/infrastructure-management/ipam/switch-ports.md

 Switch ports include the following properties:

-**Port:** Name of the switch port as found during auto-discovery, or user generated.
+**Port:** Name of the switch port as found during autodiscovery, or user generated.
 **Name:** As found in autodiscovery or user generated.
 **Description:** As found in autodiscovery or user generated.
 **Type:** Add the type of port.
 Use the **+ button** to add a new type.